-Here are seven of the cheapest, most reliable complete-protein combinations to keep in your kitchen.
-The cost figures are rough — bulk-bin prices in a mid-cost city — but the ratios hold everywhere.
+Here are seven of the cheapest and most reliable food combinations to keep in your kitchen.
+I based the cost estimates on bulk-bin prices in an average city.
+Your local prices will vary, but the nutritional math remains the same.

 Rice & beans

 Lysine from the beans, methionine from the rice.
-The original complete meal — a few billion people can't be wrong.
+The original complete meal.
+A few billion people eat it daily because it works.

 Hummus & wholewheat pita

-Chickpeas bring the lysine, wheat brings the methionine.
-A Levantine classic that's been doing the work for millennia.
+Chickpeas provide the lysine, wheat provides the methionine.
+A Levantine classic that has worked for thousands of years.

 Peanut butter on wholegrain toast

 Pea-family protein meets grain protein.
-The cheapest complete breakfast in the Western world, no contest.
+This is the absolute cheapest complete breakfast you can make in the West.

 Lentil dal & rice

-Same logic as rice and beans, slightly softer texture.
-Cook a big pot on Sunday, eat complete protein all week.
+The same logic as rice and beans, but with a softer texture.
+Cook a massive pot on Sunday and eat complete protein all week.

 Oats with soy milk & pumpkin seeds

-Oats and soy milk both bring lysine; the seeds top up methionine.
-Quietly one of the highest-quality breakfasts you can make.
+Oats and soy milk bring lysine to the bowl, while the pumpkin seeds deliver methionine.
+It is one of the highest-quality breakfasts you can put together in five minutes.

 Tofu stir-fry with brown rice

-Soy is complete on its own — the rice just stretches it.
-Tofu is the rare plant protein that needs no partner.
+Soy is a complete protein on its own.
+The rice simply stretches the meal to keep you full.
+Tofu is the rare plant protein that requires no partner.

 Wholewheat pasta with peas & nutritional yeast

-Wheat plus pea, with a savory umami finish and a B12 bonus.
-Three cheap ingredients, one complete plate.
+Wheat meets pea, topped with a savory umami kick and a solid dose of B12.
+Three cheap ingredients make one nutritionally solid plate.

 The fine printTotals still matter most

-A final note before you stock up: total daily protein does most of the heavy lifting.
-If you're only eating 20 grams of protein a day, no pairing trick in the world will rescue you.
-As a baseline, aim for at least 1.2 grams per kilogram of body weight if you're mostly sedentary, and closer to 1.6–2.0 g/kg if you train.
+Keep one thing in mind before you stock up.
+Total daily protein does the heavy lifting.
+If you only consume 20 grams of protein a day, no food combination will save you.
+You need a baseline of at least 1.2 grams per kilogram of body weight if you sit at a desk all day.
+Push that to 1.6–2.0 g/kg if you lift weights.

-Legumes are short on methionine.
-Grains and seeds are short on lysine.
-Eat them together — rice and beans, dal and rice, peanut butter on toast, hummus and pita — and every meal becomes a complete protein, often for under a dollar a plate.
-Worry about pairings after you've already hit your daily total.
+Legumes lack sufficient methionine.
+Grains and seeds lack lysine.
+Eat them together.
+Rice and beans, dal and rice, peanut butter on toast, or hummus and pita all create a complete protein.
+You will often spend less than a dollar per plate.
+Hit your daily protein total first, then focus on these specific food pairings.